 • You must be a PADI Divemaster

-• You must have been a certified diver for more than 6 months
+• You must have been a certified diver for more than six months

-• A minimum of 60 logged dives, or 100 if you will progress onto the Instructor Examination
+• You must have a minimum of 60 logged dives, or 100 by the time you progress onto the Instructor Examination

-• A medical statement from a physician within the last 12 months
+• You must have a medical statement from a physician within the last 12 months

-• Emergency First Response Primary and Secondary Care (or equivalent CPR and First Aid) training within the last 24 months
+• You must have completed Emergency First Response Primary and Secondary Care (or equivalent CPR and First Aid) training within the last 24 months

-Then, becoming a fully certified PADI Instructor consists of 3 parts:
+Then, becoming a fully certified PADI Instructor consists of three parts:

-• The Open Water Scuba Instructor program (OWSI)
+• The PADI Open Water Scuba Instructor course (OWSI)

 • The Instructor Examination (IE)